deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> Table 11 shows the dataset statistics, including the number of training, development, and test samples for each task in the MEDINST dataset.
+> Table 11 shows the train, dev, and test set sizes for each dataset used in the MEDINST dataset collection.

 {{< table-caption >}}